ananyachoudhuryyy/spotify_wrapped_iste/README.md

 🎧 **Spotify Wrapped ISTE** is a data analysis and recommendation project that recreates a Spotify Wrapped–style experience using Python and Jupyter notebooks.
 It includes data preprocessing, model training, and a Flask app for music recommendations.

-> 🚧 *No official project description was provided in the repo — this README is generated based on the source file structure.* :contentReference[oaicite:1]{index=1}

 ---

 ## 🚀 Project Overview